Pat Meyer: Coaching career

-Early Coaching Career
+Early coaching career

 In 1997, Meyer became a graduate assistant for the Memphis Tigers, and later worked in the school's strength and conditioning department, and spent five months in 2000 as the director.
 Meyer later joined the NC State Wolfpack as the head strength and conditioning coach, and in 2004, he was named head of the entire athletic department's strength programs, which he would hold until 2006, in which he joined Florida State as strength coach.
 In 2008, Meyer joined his alma mater as the offensive line coach, and became the offensive coordinator in 2011.
 In 2012, Meyer joined the Canadian Football League's Montreal Alouettes as the offensive coordinator/offensive line coach.
 During the season, the Alouettes finished third in the league in scoring with 26.6 points per game, was tied for first in touchdowns with 51 and fewest sacks allowed with 30.

-Bears
+Chicago Bears

 On January 24, 2013, Meyer was hired by former Alouettes head coach Marc Trestman to become the Chicago Bears' assistant offensive line coach; Meyer was the third Alouettes assistant to join the Bears, following tight ends coach Andy Bischoff and assistant defensive line coach Michael Sinclair.
 On February 12, 2014, Meyer was promoted to offensive line coach.
 He was not retained by the Bears for the 2015 season.

-Bills
+Buffalo Bills

-On July 31, 2015, Meyer was hired as a Football Operations Consultant for the Buffalo Bills.
+On July 31, 2015, Meyer was hired as a football operations consultant for the Buffalo Bills.

-Chargers
+Los Angeles Chargers

 In 2017, Meyer joined the Los Angeles Chargers as the offensive line coach and run game coordinator.

-Panthers
+Carolina Panthers

 In 2020, Meyer joined the Carolina Panthers as the offensive line coach.He was fired after the 2021 season.

-Steelers
+Pittsburgh Steelers

 On February 15, 2022 Meyer joined the Steelers as the team’s offensive line coach.